-- (aa) Foreign assets are defined by the Financial Surveillance Department as the sum of foreign currency denominated assets and Rand denominated foreign assets. - (bb) Foreign currency denominated assets may be acquired directly through foreign currency transfers from South Africa. - (cc) Rand denominated foreign assets may be acquired indirectly through investments with another domestic institutional investor or by acquiring approved inward listed investments, excluding inward listed shares, based on foreign referenced assets or issued by foreign entities, listed on a South African exchange.
-(See section H. of the Authorised Dealer Manual for the definition of inward listed shares.) - (iii) The distinction between managing institution and originating institution
+(aa) Foreign assets are defined by the Financial Surveillance Department as the sum of foreign currency denominated assets and Rand denominated foreign assets.

-(a) Managing institution

-(aa) A managing institution is a life insurer, CIS manager or discretionary financial services provider registered with the Financial Surveillance Department that offers investment products to institutional and/or retail clients.

-(b) Originating institution

-(aa) An originating institution is an institutional investor that qualifies for a prudential limit that elects to invest in products offered by a managing institution, either directly or through an intermediary, such as a discretionary financial services

-(bb) provider not registered as an institutional investor with the Financial Surveillance Department or an administrative financial services provider.

-(iv) Prudential limits

-- (a) The foreign exposure of retail assets may not exceed: - (aa) 30 per cent in case of pension funds and the non-linked business of life insurers; and 40 per cent in case of discretionary financial services providers registered as institutional investors with the Financial Surveillance Department, CIS managers and the linked business of life insurers. - (b) The prudential limit in respect of foreign exposure is applied to an institutional investor's total retail assets under management. - (c) The provisions of subsection (G) above should also be adhered to in respect of any offshore acquisitions held indirectly via a local private equity fund. - (d) Compliance with the prudential limit does not preclude an institutional investor from also having to comply with any relevant prudential regulations as administered by the Financial Sector Conduct Authority.
+- (bb) Foreign currency denominated assets may be acquired directly through foreign currency transfers from South Africa. - (cc) Rand denominated foreign assets may be acquired indirectly through investments with another domestic institutional investor or by acquiring approved inward listed investments, excluding inward listed shares, based on foreign referenced assets or issued by foreign entities, listed on a South African exchange.
+(See section H. of the Authorised Dealer Manual for the definition of inward listed shares.) - (iii) The distinction between managing institution and originating institution - (a) Managing institution - (aa) A managing institution is a life insurer, CIS manager or discretionary financial services provider registered with the Financial Surveillance Department that offers investment products to institutional and/or retail clients. - (b) Originating institution - (aa) An originating institution is an institutional investor that qualifies for a prudential limit that elects to invest in products offered by a managing institution, either directly or through an intermediary, such as a discretionary financial services provider not registered as an institutional investor with the Financial Surveillance Department or an administrative financial services provider. - (iv) Prudential limit - (a) The foreign exposure of retail assets may not exceed: - (aa) 45 per cent in the case of pension funds; the linked and non-linked business of life insurers; CIS managers; and discretionary financial services providers registered as institutional investors with the Financial Surveillance Department. - (b) The prudential limit in respect of foreign exposure is applied to an institutional investor's total retail assets under management. - (c) The provisions of subsection (G) above should also be adhered to in respect of any offshore acquisitions held indirectly via a local private equity fund.

-(v) African allowance